Panasonic Lumix DMC-G85/G80: Post Focus image

-One of new specifications is Post Focus image.
-It works similar as focus bracketing; in this case 4K movie make 8 MPx size photography, where all 49 focal points make focus stacked image, which can be joined Automatic on camera or user can choose which part of scenes will be stacked together into one image.
+One of new capabilities is Post Focus.
+It works similarly to focus bracketing; in this case, the camera captures 8 megapixel images (4K video resolution), in which each frame has a different focal point.
+The images can be joined automatically on camera, or the user can choose which parts of the scene will be stacked together into one image.
 It can be used handsfree, but for better images (i.e. no mistakes at stacking) the use of tripod is recommended.

 Focus Bracketing

-For stacked images in full size user can set Focus Bracketing.
-User choose how many shots will be taken at what kind of step (between 1–5).
+For full resolution stacked images, the user can use the Focus Bracketing mode.
+In this mode, the user chooses how many shots will be taken and at what kind of step (between 1–5).
 Step 1 has smaller distance to other focal point than step 5.